Sun Boy: Powers and abilities

-As a member of the Legion of Super-Heroes he is provided a Legion Flight Ring.
-It allows him to fly and protects him from the vacuum of space and other dangerous environments, and has additionally been modified by Brainiac 5 to be heat resistant.
+Sun Boy is a metahuman with the ability to generate vast amounts of electromagnetic radiation, heat, and light.
+He is also immune to virtually all forms of heat and radiation.
+As a member of the Legion of Super-Heroes, he is provided a Legion Flight Ring, which allows him to fly and survive in the vacuum of space and other dangerous environments.